poulainv/app-ratings-etl/README.md

 - Athena & Firehose not part of AWS free tier default rating fetch is set to 100
 - Scheduling should be properly set-up (Airflow)
 - Python job should be isolated (lambda, docker)
-- Error handling & Error recovery (Airflow & Dead letter queue)
+- Better error handling & error recovery (Airflow & Dead letter queue)
 - Incremental VS Full replace should be decided
 - Output storage should be used instead of CSV (ES, RDS)